-Hey New Jersey, Are You Ready For Tick Season?
+Hey New Jersey, Are You Ready For The Ticks?

 Spring is just days away which means warmer weather, blooming landscapes, and green lawns.
 It also means that ticks and mosquitoes will be back soon.
 Actually, ticks are already showing up.
 In fact, in February many New Jersey residents reported finding these biting pests on them and their pets after spending time outside on warmer days.
 In order to prepare for the worst of the tick season, the team here at Arrow have put together some helpful information.